Category: Expansion Projects

 -

-The Lackawanna Coalition has endorsed the concept of the Moynihan Station planned for the Farley Post Office building west of Eighth Avenue in… Continue Reading Coalition Calls for Moynihan Station in Manhattan, but With Changes
+The Lackawanna Coalition has endorsed the concept of the Moynihan Station planned for the Farley Post Office building west of Eighth Avenue in Manhattan, across the street from the existing Penn Station, but has not endorsed the plan in its current form.
+We call for all tracks to be extended to accommodate trains of any…

 Read more